FHA vs. Conventional in Florida: Which Loan Wins in 2026?

 Monthly Cost: FHA vs. Conventional on a $400K Florida Home

-On a $400,000 home with 5% down in 2026: an FHA loan at 6.625% costs approximately $2,537/month (principal, interest, and MIP).
-A Conventional loan at 6.750% with PMI costs approximately $2,589/month.
-FHA wins on the monthly payment โ€” but that advantage comes with a long-term cost that flips the comparison over time.
+Take a $400,000 home with 5% down at 2026 pricing.
+An FHA loan at 6.625% runs about $2,537 a month once you fold in principal, interest, and MIP.
+A conventional loan at 6.750% with PMI comes in around $2,589.
+FHA wins on the monthly payment today.
+The catch is a long-term cost that flips the comparison the longer you stay.

 The MIP vs. PMI Long-Term Cost Comparison

-When FHA Wins โ€” and When Conventional Wins in Florida
+When FHA Wins — and When Conventional Wins in Florida

-If your score is 740+ and you're putting 5โ€“10% down with plans to stay 5+ years, Conventional typically wins โ€” you pay a slightly higher rate upfront but eliminate PMI before your total cost exceeds FHA's.
-If your score is 620โ€“680, or you're putting down exactly 3.5%, FHA is almost always the better call.
-The lower rate more than compensates for permanent MIP in the near term.
+Score at 740 or higher, putting down 5 to 10%, and planning to stay five or more years?
+Conventional usually wins.
+You eat a slightly higher rate at first but shed PMI before your total cost passes FHA's.
+If your score sits in the 620 to 680 range, or you are putting down exactly 3.5%, FHA is almost always the better call.
+The lower rate more than makes up for permanent MIP in the years that matter most.

 Our Recommendation for Florida Borrowers

-We run this FHA vs. Conventional analysis for every Florida borrower before recommending a loan type.
-The difference can be tens of thousands of dollars over the life of the loan.
-See today's Florida mortgage rates or use our mortgage calculator to model your specific scenario โ€” or apply now and we'll run the full comparison at no cost.
+We run this FHA vs. Conventional comparison for every Florida borrower before we suggest a loan type.
+The gap can run into tens of thousands of dollars over the life of the loan.
+Check today's Florida mortgage rates or run your own numbers in our mortgage calculator.
+Or just apply and we will do the full comparison for you at no cost.